Immunity to Increasing Condition Numbers of Linear Superiorization versus Linear Programming: Preliminary background

 Many papers on the SM are cited in \cite{supwebpage} which is a Webpage dedicated to superiorization and perturbation resilience of algorithms that contains a continuously updated bibliography on the subject.
-This Webpage is a source for the wealth of work done in this field to date, including two special issues of journals \cite{suptheoryapp} and \cite{supvsopt} dedicated to research of the SM.
-Recent work includes \cite{bonackersup, supvsreg, imagerecproj, supbregmanop, suptomography}.
+This Webpage (which includes 208 entries as of June 6, 2026) is a source for the wealth of work done in this field to date, including two special issues of journals \cite{suptheoryapp} and \cite{supvsopt} dedicated to research of the SM.
+Recent work includes \cite{bonackersup,abbasi,supvsreg,imagerecproj,supbregmanop,suptomography}.

+We find especially interesting the recent work of Ma et al. \cite{sahinidis} who proposed a novel decomposition framework for derivative-free optimization (DFO) algorithms which significantly extended the scope of current DFO solvers to larger-scale problems.
+They proved that their proposed framework closely relates to the superiorization methodology.

+Information about feasibility-seeking algorithms and the convex feasibility problem, that lie at the foundation of the SM approach, can be found, e.g., in Bauschke and Borwein's SIAM review paper \cite{bb96} and in \cite{swiss}.